 The eufy RoboVac 25C is better than the eufy RoboVac 15C.
 The 25C charges faster while offering similar battery life and more effectively clears debris on bare floors and high and low-pile carpet.
 The 15C climbs over obstacles like electrical cords better, has a larger dirt compartment, and feels slightly better built.

-The Roborock S7 is better than the eufy RoboVac 25C, though this is to be expected give that the Roborock is a high-end robot vacuum while the eufy is an entry-level model.
+The Roborock S7 is better than the eufy RoboVac 25C, though this is to be expected given that the Roborock is a high-end robot vacuum while the eufy is an entry-level model.
 The Roborock features an advanced LIDAR mapping system that stores a permanent map of its coverage area, allowing you to set up virtual boundary lines or schedule cleaning sessions for specific rooms.
 It also delivers superior performance on carpeted surfaces, feels better built, has an ultrasonic mopping feature for dealing with stains, and has longer battery life.
-Meanwhile, the eufy actually clears slightly more debris on bare floors, charges faster, and makes less noise.
+Meanwhile, the eufy clears slightly more debris on bare floors, charges faster, and makes less noise.

 The eufy RoboVac G20 is slightly better than the eufy RoboVac 25C.
 While the vacuums are very similar in design, maintenance requirements, and cleaning performance, the G20 has a smart-pathing navigation system, resulting in better overall maneuverability.
 It also uses a different filter system that's easier to clean.
 However, the 25C comes with a remote control that lets you use it without an internet connection.

-The eufy RoboVac 25C feels reasonably well-built.
-It's mostly made from hard plastic.
+Build quality is reasonably sturdy.
+The vacuum is mostly made from hard plastic.
 Unlike the eufy RoboVac G20, which has a glossy-finish top cover, the 25C has a matte-finish cover with a dimpled surface.
-It doesn't feel especially fragile overall, though it still has a somewhat cheap overall feel compared to pricier models in eufy's lineup.
+It doesn't feel especially fragile overall, though it still has a somewhat cheap overall feel compared to pricier models in eufy's lineup, like the eufy RoboVac X8.
 It's most apparent after removing the dirt compartment under the vacuum.
-The vacuum isn't too hard to set up, as its side brushes, brushroll, and brush guard fit into place quite easily.
-Its filter assembly is quite finicky to take apart and put back together, as it's made of three separate components.

-The eufy 25C has quite a few parts that need periodic cleaning.
+There are quite a few parts that need periodic cleaning.

 A replacement parts kit, available on eufy's Amazon store page, contains: